smari/wasa2il/README.md

 `docker-compose up`

 1. Run database migrations (if needed):
-`docker-compose run wasaweb python manage.py migrate`
+`docker-compose run app python manage.py migrate`

 1. If the db container is not started before the web container tries to access it, resulting in a Django error, restart the web container:
-`docker-compose restart wasaweb`
+`docker-compose restart app`

 #### SASS / SCSS / CSS